Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Simulation Studies

-\emph{b) Temperature Dynamics:} Due to interconnection via the BoP, heat exchange occurs between the stacks, stack temperatures quickly reach uniformity at the setpoint, 85 C$^\circ$.
-As shown in Figs. \ref{fig:4valve}(c) and \ref{fig:4valve}(e), stacks 4 and 3, initially cooler than the separator, increase their lye flow rates to accelerate heating, while stacks 1 and 2 reduce lye flow rates to minimize heat loss.
-The lowermost flow rates for stacks 1 and 2 reach 0.0195 m$^3$/s and 0.0218 m$^3$/s compared to the rated value of 0.0345 m$^3$/h.
-Heat exchange rapidly makes stack temperatures reach unison during startup.
-For the rest of the time, lye flow adjustments are minimized to avoid excessive fluctuations that could affect the gas-liquid ratio, and temperature control mainly relies on cooling water adjustments, making the stack temperature stay within a range of [81, 86] C$^\circ$.
+\emph{b) Temperature Dynamics:} Due to coupling through the BoP, stack temperatures converge to the setpoint 85 $^\circ$C. As shown in Figs. \ref{fig:4valve}(c) and \ref{fig:4valve}(e), stacks 4 and 3, initially cooler than the separator, increase their lye flow rates to accelerate heating, while stacks 1 and 2 reduce lye flow rates to minimize heat loss.
+The minimum flow rates for stacks 1 and 2 reach 0.0186 m$^3$/s and 0.0197 m$^3$/s compared to the rated value of 0.0345 m$^3$/s.
+Heat exchange rapidly makes stack temperatures become uniform during startup.
+After convergence, lye flow remains near rated values to stabilize gas-liquid ratios, and temperature control relies mainly on cooling water.
+Stack temperatures remain within [83, 88] $^\circ$C.

-\emph{c) HTO Accumulation Dynamics:} Since HTO impurity concentration is not included in the objective (\ref{eq:obj}) but in the inequality constraints, the fluctuations in HTO impurity do not affect the control actions in most cases.
-However, during significant load drops (e.g., at 4,000 s, 8,000 s, and 15,000 s), the HTO concentration rises rapidly, which is similar to 1-in-1 systems.
-To prevent exceeding the safety limit 2\%, the controller reduces lye flow rates to $0.0225$ m$^3$/s, $0.0285$ m$^3$/s, and $0.0250$ m$^3$/s (67\%, 85\%, and 75\% of the rated value) respectively, mitigating lye circulation-induced HTO cross-mixing, which is modeled by (\ref{eq:nlye}).
-Elsewhere, to stabilize the gas-liquid ratio, the lye flow is kept near its rated value, as shown in Fig. \ref{fig:4valve}(f).
+\emph{c) HTO Accumulation Dynamics:} Since HTO impurity is enforced via constraints rather than the objective, its fluctuations do not affect the control actions in most cases.
+However, during significant load drops (e.g., at 4,000 s, 8,000 s, and 15,000 s), HTO rises rapidly, similar to 1-in-1 systems.
+To keep it below 2\%, the controller reduces lye flow to 0.0226, 0.0285, and 0.0242 m$^3$/s (67\%, 85\%, and 72\% of rated), limiting cross-mixing as described by (\ref{eq:nlye}).
+Otherwise, lye flow stays near nominal values, as shown in Fig. \ref{fig:4valve}(c).

-These results demonstrate that despite that the hydrogen yield, temperature, and HTO concentration are tightly coupled in the $N$-in-1 system, as shown in Fig. \ref{fig:state} and exemplified in Section \ref{sec:openloop}, the proposed controller can manage these complexities effectively, thereby answering Question 2 posed in Section \ref{sec:motivation}.
+Overall, despite strong coupling between production, temperature, and HTO dynamics in the $N$-in-1 system, the proposed controller can manage these complexities effectively, thereby answering Question 2 posed in Section \ref{sec:intro}.